Which graphite stocks have gained the most so far this year? These five companies on the TSX and TSXV are up the most year-to-date.

-Even though pricing for the metal has been disappointing for some investors in the past few years, a number of graphite-focused companies have still seen impressive share price rises.
+Even though pricing for the metal has been disappointing for some investors in the past few years, 2021 kicked off with what seems to be a slight turn for flake graphite prices.

-Below we run through 2020’s top Canadian graphite stocks year-to-date on the TSX and TSXV.
-All year-to-date and share price information was obtained on December 15, 2020, using TradingView’s stock screener.
+Below we run through 2021’s top graphite stocks year-to-date on the TSX and TSXV.
+All year-to-date and share price information was obtained on July 6, 2021, from TradingView’s stock screener.
 All companies listed had market caps above C$10 million at that time.

 Exploration and advanced materials company Gratomic has two graphite projects: Aukam in Namibia and Buckingham in Quebec.
 The company has two offtake deals for Aukam, which covers a historical vein graphite mine, and is solidifying plans to micronize and spheronize graphite from the asset.

 During Q1, Gratomic provided updates on the commissioning of its flagship Aukam project, which has been underway since March 29.
 On April 8, Gratomic said it is in the research and planning phase of its goal to take Aukam solar, which will enable the company’s Aukam processing plant to transition from traditional fuel generators to clean, renewable and sustainable solar power.

 The second quarter of the year saw Gratomic appoint new staff members to its team, as well as announce it will soon start trading on the metals exchange platform Technology Metals Market.
 Major news for the company came at the end of June, when it finalized an agreement to acquire the remaining 37 percent interest in Aukam.

 Year-to-date growth: 240 percent; current share price: C$0.17